 - o While household-level quantitative surveys seek to provide quantifiable information that can be generalised to represent the populations of interest, the methodology is not suited to provide in-depth explanations of complex issues.
 Thus, questions on "how" or "why" are best suited to be explored through qualitative research methods. - Since "households" are the unit of analysis, intra-household dynamics (including for instance intra-household power relations across gender, age, disability) cannot be captured.
 Users are reminded to supplement and triangulate household-level findings with other data sources. - Timeliness: When interpreting findings, users are informed that the data collection took place from May to July 2021, i.e at the end of the Gu rain season and beginning Xagaa dry season.
 The seasonal Gu rains started in late April 2021 and lasted for three weeks before coming to an early end during the first week of May.
-The heavy rains led to flash floods, damaging critical infrastructure and displacing numerous households.
-Thus, the JMCNA 2021 timeframe captured a period where households in Somaliland were likely facing deepening needs.
+The heavy rains led to flash floods in the northern parts of the country, damaging critical infrastructure and displacing hundreds of thousands of Somalis.
+The southern regions recorded below normal seasonal rains, affecting severely farming activities and water availability.
+Thus, the JMCNA 2021 timeframe captured a period where households in Somalia were likely facing deepening needs.